If you ended up on this website searching for hotels in Naggar, let me tell you that you are at the right place.

 Naggar Castle

-Built over 500 years ago, the architecture of the castle is definitely worth seeing.
+Built over 500 years ago, the architecture of the castle is worth seeing.
 Its foundation is so strong that the castle survived the earthquake of 1905.
-While most houses in the valley were completely ruined, the castle’s use of earthquake-proof techniques helped it sustain, despite the calamity.
+While most houses in the valley were completely ruined, the castle’s use of earthquake-proof techniques helped it sustain, itself despite the calamity.

-The Russian painter and explorer Nicholas Roerich was also settled in Naggar in the early 20th century.
+The Russian painter and explorer Nicholas Roerich also settled in Naggar in the early 20th century.
 His two-floor house, known as The Roerich Estate is now a museum and key attraction of the town featuring a collection of his popular paintings.

 Uruswati Himalayan Folk Art Museum

-Located on the upper outskirts of the Naggar town (about 10 min walk from the castle) liest the Urusvati Himalayan Folk Art Museum, created for the preservation of folk art and craft in the region.
+Located on the upper outskirts of the Naggar town (about 10 min walk from the castle) the Urusvati Himalayan Folk Art Museum, was created for the preservation of folk art and craft in the region.

 The place was originally established as a research institute by the Russian Professor Nicolas Roerich, in 1928, with an aim to create an environment where research on Tibetan and Indian medicine could be carried out.
 Today, it acts as a museum helping tourist get a good understanding of the local culture and heritage.